John Hemingway (RAF officer): Personal life and death

 Hemingway married Bridget and had three children.
 Bridget died in 1998.
 He lived in Canada for a few years, but returned to Ireland in 2011.
 As of July 2018, he was one of the nine surviving members of The Few.
 By 2019, when he turned 100, he was living in a nursing home near Dublin.
 When William Clark died in May 2020, Hemingway became the last surviving airman of the Battle of Britain.

 In 2024, Hemingway unveiled a series of five portraits by artist Dan Llywelyn Hall, entitled The Last of the Few, at the British Embassy in Dublin, marking his 105th birthday.
 In June 2024, Hemingway met with the daughter of the young girl who he claimed had saved him from Germans after he was shot down near the city of Ferrara, Italy, in 1945.
 The meeting in Dublin came about after Hemingway and his family made an appeal to meet the girl who had hidden him and saved his life.

 Hemingway died on 17 March 2025, aged 105.
 The Royal Air Force called it "the end of an era", with British Prime Minister Keir Starmer and the Prince of Wales paying homage.
-Coldstream Guards honoured him with music outside Buckingham Palace.
+The Coldstream Guards honoured him with music outside Buckingham Palace.